Snow storm hits Rockies, closing schools, delaying flights

 SALT LAKE CITY (AP) -

-A major snowstorm that hit the Rockies overnight has closed schools and stretches of highways in Wyoming and Utah and caused flight delays lasting hours at Salt Lake City’s airport.
+A major storm that dumped snow throughout the Rockies region overnight prompted a rare decision to close Salt Lake City’s public schools on Monday, caused extensive flight delays and traffic accidents and shut down stretches of highways in Utah and Wyoming .

-Most areas of the Salt Lake City area recorded seven to 11 inches (18-28 centimeters) of snow as of Monday morning, with the storm expected to continue throughout the day, said National Weather Service meteorologist Steve Rogowski.
+Some 16 inches (40 centimeters) deep accumulated in some parts of the greater Salt Lake City area, with more forecast to fall throughout the day.

-Many of the largest Utah school districts took the rare step of canceling classes while colleges, courts and government offices planned to delay opening until later in the day.
+Many Utah school districts took the rare step of canceling classes and it was the second snow day for the Salt Lake City School District in nearly 20 years.
+Colleges, courts and government offices delay opening.

-Flights at Salt Lake City International Airport were delayed 60-90 minutes.
-The Utah Highway Patrol said it responded to 93 crashes throughout the state.
+Flights at Salt Lake City International Airport were delayed for 60 to 90 minutes.
+The Utah Highway Patrol said it responded to 163 crashes throughout the state.

-Heavy snow closed long stretches of Interstates 80 and 25 and other roads across central Wyoming, where up to a foot (30 centimeters) of snow was forecast at lower elevations.
+The snow closed long stretches of Interstates 80 and 25 and other roads across central Wyoming, where up to 12 inches (30 centimeters) of snow was forecast at lower elevations.

 The National Weather Service posted winter weather warnings for Wyoming including a blizzard warning for a stretch of Interstate 80 that could experience both heavy snow and wind gusts up to 55 mph (88 kilometers per hour).

-The storm also shut down schools, a community college and the local airport in Casper in central Wyoming.
+The storm also shut down some Wyoming schools, a community college and the local airport in the central city of Casper.

 In Colorado, the storm brought freezing drizzle and light snow to the populated Front Range region Monday morning, a day after residents enjoyed temperatures in the 70s.